qlik-oss/qlik-api-ts/docs/authentication.md

 ### Oauth2

-Uses a `clientId` from an oauth client created by a Qlik tenant admin.
+Uses a `clientId` from an oauth client created by a Qlik tenant administrator.
 And optionally a `clientSecret`.
-A user will go through a login flow in order to get hold of an access token that is valid for 6 hours.
+A user will go through a login flow to get hold of an access token that is valid for 6 hours.
 This token will be used as query parameters for api requests.
 If a `clientSecret` is used a refresh token will also be received.
 This can be used to refresh the access token and is valid for 30 days.
 The user can select where these tokens should be stored (only in a browser).
-Either in local storate or session storage (default).
+Either in local storage or session storage (default).

 ```ts
 type Oauth2AuthConfig = {